 The majority of children living with HIV live in Africa, where AIDS remains the leading cause of death among adolescents.7 Globally, 120,000 children died due to AIDS-related illnesses in 2016.
 This equates to 328 deaths every day.8 In fact, children aged 0–4 years living with HIV are more likely to die than any people living with HIV of any other age.9This is despite a 62% reduction in AIDS-related deaths among this age group globally, since 2000.10

-Despite this, more than 240,000 children were infected with HIV during 2013 - around 700 new infections every day.1 In addition, millions more children every year are indirectly affected by the impact of the HIV epidemic on their families and communities.11
+In addition, millions more children are indirectly affected by the impact of the HIV epidemic on their families and communities.11

 Regular HIV testing, treatment, monitoring and care for children living with HIV can enable them to live long and fulfilling lives.
-However, a lack of necessary investment and resources for adequate testing, paediatric antiretroviral drugs (ARVs) and prevention programmes mean children continue to suffer the consequences of the epidemic.
+However, a lack of necessary investment and resources for adequate testing, paediatric ARVs and child-friendly prevention programmes mean children continue to suffer the consequences of the epidemic.

 Mother-to-child transmission (MTCT)

-The majority of children living with HIV are infected via mother-to-child transmission, during pregnancy, childbirth or breastfeeding.
+The majority of children living with HIV are infected via mother-to-child transmission (MTCT), during pregnancy, childbirth or breastfeeding.
 This is sometimes referred to as ‘vertical transmission’ or ‘parent-to-child-transmission’.